-Unfortunately, other dissatisfied people will stay but mentally and emotionally check out.
+Unfortunately, other dissatisfied people will stay physically, but they will mentally and emotionally check out.
 This can have an even more detrimental impact on the business.

-Let’s explore how to use surveys to avoid these unpleasant blows that disrupt your business and cost you money.
+Let’s explore how to use surveys to avoid these unpleasant surprises or consistent lack of productivity that disrupt your business and cost you money.

-One of the keys to attracting and keeping good people as well as maximizing productivity and fueling creativity is to nurture positive employee morale.
-Many supervisors expect that they’ll hear about any concerns; top supervisors and leaders seek it out proactively!
+One of the keys to attracting and keeping good people, as well as maximizing productivity and fueling creativity, is to nurture positive employee morale.
+Many supervisors expect that they’ll hear about any concerns without having to ask, but top supervisors and leaders seek it out proactively!

 1) Time to think

 If you ask a question in a meeting, the person must answer on the fly.
 This can lead to a shallow answer.
-Allowing time to re-read the question and think longer may lead to more accurate results.
+Allowing time to re-read the question and think longer may lead to more accurate—and thoughtful—results.

 2) Avoid the 3rd degree